steliost03/Adversary-Control/README.md

 ### Convex Cone method

-This method is used when the expanding controller must force the state of the system through a specific facet of the desired operation area.
+This method is used when the expanding controller must force the state of the system through a specific facet of the desired operation area, in order to reach the chosen equilibrium point.
 In this case, the following procedure is followed :

-*
+* The convex hull of the chosen facet's vertices plus the initial point, is calculated.
+It is then converted in H-representation (system of linear inequalities).

-*
+* From the linear inequalities , we remove the one which will cause the remaining to represent a convex cone , starting from the initial point and facing towards the chosen facet and beyond.

-*
+* Via a theorem described in the papers (see above) , we calculate a suitable gain factor so that the equilibrium point (which resides within the convex cone) is reached in the least amount of time steps.

 ## How to run